odb9402/CNNPeaks/README.md

 > cd dependencies
 > ./install_samtools.sh
 > ```

+### 3. Extern modules of CNN-Peaks

+After installing required Python packages and samtools ( htslib ) with above scripts, CNN-Peaks have to compile C, Cython extern modules using the below script:

+> ```
->
+> ./build.sh
->
+> ```

+### 4. GPU-accelerated CNN-Peaks

 Note that if you want to GPU accelerated CNN-Peaks, your tensorflow should be configured to use GPU.
+Please check [here](https://www.tensorflow.org/install/gpu) for a description to configure GPU support for CNN-Peaks.

 ## Install with Docker